cyclr/docs/pages/connector-authentication/mindful-messaging.md

 ### Get API token

 You can find Mindful's documentation on how to get an API token for your Mindful account [here](https://help.vhtcx.com/mindful-messaging-configuration-settings/messaging-api-token?from_search=102822894).
-If you need help to obtain this, contact the Mindful support team.
+If you need help to obtain the token, contact the Mindful support team.

 ## Cyclr account setup